Did You Know That There's a Tunnel Under Ocean Blvd (song)

-"Did You Know That There's a Tunnel Under Ocean Blvd" is a song recorded by American singer-songwriter Lana Del Rey, taken from her ninth studio album of the same name (2023).
-It was released as the lead single from the album on December 7, 2022, alongside the album's announcement and preorder.
-The song peaked at number 23 on the Billboard US Hot Rock & Alternative Songs chart.
+"Did You Know That There's a Tunnel Under Ocean Blvd" is a song by American singer-songwriter Lana Del Rey from the 2023 studio album of the same name, her ninth album.
+It was released as the lead single from the album on December 7, 2022.
+Del Rey wrote the song with Mike Hermosa and both produced it with Jack Antonoff, Drew Erickson, and Zach Dawes.

 Background and release

-The song was written by Del Rey and Mike Hermosa, with whom she also co-produced it with, alongside Jack Antonoff, Drew Erickson, and Zach Dawes.
+The song was written by Del Rey and Mike Hermosa, with whom she also co-produced it, alongside Jack Antonoff, Drew Erickson, and Zach Dawes.
 The track is a slow dreamy ballad described as baroque orchestral pop.

 In an interview with Billie Eilish for Interview, Del Rey revealed that "Did You Know That There's a Tunnel Under Ocean Blvd" was the first song written for its parent album of the same name.
 She also shared that the song and title were inspired by a sealed tunnel under the Jergins Trust Building in Long Beach, California, and a 1974 track by Harry Nilsson titled "Don't Forget Me".
-She had read that "the [tunnel's beautiful] mosaic ceilings were still perfectly preserved, but no one could get in", and was compelled to write a song inspired by Nilsson's track using her own metaphors.
+She had read that "the [tunnel's] mosaic ceilings were still perfectly preserved, but no one could get in", and was compelled to write a song inspired by Nilsson's track using her own metaphors.

+There is no known connection to the tunnel under Ocean Boulevard at Sea Mist Resort in Myrtle Beach, South Carolina, built in the 1980s but no longer used as of 2022.

+Impact

+The Jergins Tunnel that was referenced in the song received renewed interest after the song was released.
+In November of 2023, it was announced that the Jergins Tunnel will reopen as a speakeasy that will be part of a new Hard Rock Hotel.
+The project will be completed in 2027, one year prior to the 2028 Summer Olympics.

 Critical reception

-Sam Sodomsky of Pitchfork described the song as a "slow, dreamy ballad filled" with "incidental moments" and found the tunnel in the title to be "less a geographic focal point than a window into the potential she sees in the most familiar scenes and well-traveled routes".
+Billboard found "Did You Know That There's a Tunnel Under Ocean Blvd" an "effective lead single", praising its sweeping grandeur, idiosyncratic lyrics, and reflections on faded American beauty.
+The magazine noted that Del Rey's nuanced vocal performance elevates it above other songs with similar themes, shifting expertly between resignation and yearning.
+Fred Thomas of AllMusic described the title track's "lovely, string-dazzled melancholy" as a striking example of the "slow, lingering torch song style the singer has been refining since the start of her career."
+Sam Sodomsky of Pitchfork called it a "slow, dreamy ballad filled" with "incidental moments" and found the tunnel in the title to be "less a geographic focal point than a window into the potential she sees in the most familiar scenes and well-traveled routes".
+Paul Attard of Slant Magazine felt the "spacey" title track "strains hard for Del Rey's poeticism, with overcooked lyrics like 'Fuck me to death, love me until I love myself' taking the wind out of its sails before it ever really gets going."